psh320/sungho-park/src/components/Home/Terminal/README.md

 # Terminal Component

 A fully-featured terminal emulator with macOS-style window controls, built with React and TypeScript.
+Now uses the generic Window component for consistent windowing behavior across the application.

 ## Features